nasa-gibs/image-compression-research/docs/LERC.md

 ### **Main principle (taken directly from reference \[2\])**

-This section demonstrates how the same block of 4x4 pixels with floating point values gets Lerc encoded using two different values for MaxZError, the user specified coding error tolerance.
+This section demonstrates how the same block of 4x4 pixels with floating point values gets LERC encoded using two different values for MaxZError, the user specified coding error tolerance.
 The following image is taken directly from the LERC patent, in order to explain in detail.

-*[Figure 1]{.underline}: Example of LERC Encoding For One Block Using MaxZError = 0.01 m \[2\]*
+*_Figure 1_: Example of LERC Encoding For One Block Using MaxZError = 0.01 m \[2\]*

 In some embodiments, LERC encoding can be performed using four